 The Board applies the QCA Corporate Governance Code (the “QCA Code”) details of which and compliance with its principles together with any areas of non-compliance are set out below.
-Full compliance is expected by the publication of the Annual Report for the year ending 31 December 2018 (the “2018 Annual Report”) which will include further corporate governance disclosures.
+Full compliance is given in the Annual Report for the year ending 31 December 2021 (the “2021 Annual Report”) which includes further corporate governance disclosures.

 The Board as a whole is responsible for effective corporate governance.
 As Chairman of the Board, I have overall responsibility for the corporate governance arrangements of the Company in addition to ensuring that corporate governance arrangements are fully adopted within the Company.

 In addition, my role as Chairman is to lead the Board, ensuring its smooth running and the effective contribution of all Board members.

 The Company’s business model, strategy and key markets are set out in the Chief Executive Officer’s review of the 2021 Annual Report.
 The 2021 Annual Report includes additional information relating to the Company’s purpose, business model and strategy, as well as key challenges in the execution of the Company’s strategy.

 The Chief Executive Officer and Chief Financial Officer are responsible for shareholder liaison and have regular dialogue with institutional investors in order to develop an understanding of their views.